krowe42/FinalProject-LivingDecisions/README.md

 ## Summary

-This short notebook is a preliminary attempt to understand my ideal neighborhood in Boston.
+This short notebook is a preliminary attempt to find my ideal neighborhood in Boston.
 Having lived in Somerville for half a year pre-Covid, I was interested to find out if there was in fact a more suitable area.
 I was most interested in the following variables, for the reasons below: